Manta-Network/docs/docs/openzl/proposal.md

 Embedded Circuit Language And Intermediate Representation (`eclair`) is a shallow embedded DSL within Rust that serves the circuit description language in the OpenZL stack.
 It has the following design considerations:
 * *Proof system agnostic*: `eclair` is an IR that describes the circuit logic instead of lower-level proof-systems-specific semantics and optimizations.
-* *Unifying native and constraint code*: Writing zero-knowledge proof code in common framework like `arkworks`, it requires programmers to write the same logic twice -- one for constraints generation, one for native execution.
+* *Unifying native and constraint code*: Writing zero-knowledge proof code in a common framework like `arkworks`, it requires programmers to write the same logic twice -- one for constraints generation, one for native execution.
 This creates a huge burden on developers and is also error-prone. `eclair` solves this problem elegantly (see later an example) by introducing the concept of a "compiler".
 Developers only need to write the circuit logic in `eclair` once, and it compiles to both native code and constraints.
 Developers not only write circuit logic once, they also don't have to worry about the disparity between the native code and the constraint generating code (which could certainly be an existing bug in current applications).
 In addition, `eclair` automatically generates sanity check code for both native execution and constraints generation.
 * *ruling out common errors*: At *compile time*, `eclair` checks that private witnesses stay private and the public inputs stay public.
 For example, if a circuit implementer that is not using `eclair` misuses private witness allocation, this could cause a leakage of sercret key in the protocol implementation.

 Below is an example of a sub-circuit defined in `eclair` (this is Manta Atlantic Testnet V2 code in [manta-rs](https://github.com/Manta-Network/manta-rs)):